Single Moms Share Why It’s Okay to be Solo

 Having Time for Yourself

 Tisha Alvarez has a similar story.
 Since it’s just the two of them, she feels incredibly close to her son.
-She’s also grateful that she has a friendly relationship with her ex-husband.
+She’s also grateful that she has a with her ex-husband.
 “We don’t have any real conflict when it comes to raising him.
 I generally run things by his dad for big matters, but I make the day-to-day decisions,” she shares.

 One of the bonuses she gets with this arrangement?
 “I get when he’s with his dad!”